Rohitn697/Primo/README.md

 ## About

-An Android app to in which users can watch the trailer of movies and tv shows currently trending.
+An Android app in which users can watch the trailer of movies and tv shows currently trending.

 ## Permission